dotnet/docs-maui/docs/macos/cli.md

     The `dotnet build` command will restore the project dependencies, build the app, and launch it.

+    If you see a build error and a warning that the Xcode app bundle could not be found, you may need to run the following command:

+    ```zsh
+    xcode-select --reset
+    ```
 ::: moniker-end

 ::: moniker range="=net-maui-7.0"